 - When the marriage ends, the entire estate, including debt, is equally divided.
 Whether it ends by death or divorce, this process can be complicated and take a long time.

-This is the old-fashioned way people got married, but it is perhaps not the best suited to modern reality.
+This is the way people traditionally married, but it is perhaps not best suited to modern reality.

-Today, there are two good alternatives to consider while panning your wedding: prenuptial agreement with or without accrual.
+Today, there are two good alternatives to consider while planning your wedding: out of community of property – with or without accrual.

 - All debts and assets of each party remains exclusively theirs when they marry.